pkamath2/100-days-of-code-log/README.md

 **Today's progress:**  Accidental art!
 Wanted to create spirals with Noise.
 Turns out I created something totally different!
 Not too bad either.

 **Link to work:**  Not on github pages yet.
 Can be viewed under the the-legends-of-d3 project.
 File Name: generative-art-circle.html

+### Day12: 15th July 2017
+**Today's progress:**  More generative art.
+Following the Generative art book by Matt Pearson.

+**Link to work:**  Not on github pages yet.
+Can be viewed under the the-legends-of-d3 project.
+File Name: generative-art-see-that-noise-grid-wave.html and generative-art-wave-clock.html